Application deadline extended to Feb. 14 for Data Science Institute summer programs

-The deadline to apply for one of the Data Science Institute’s paid summer programs is approaching at the end of January.
-The DSI Summer Research Program (DSI-SRP) is open to undergraduates and encourages those with a diverse range of backgrounds to apply.
+The deadline to apply for both of the Data Science Institute’s paid summer programs has been extended to Feb.
+14. The DSI Summer Research Program (DSI-SRP) is open to undergraduates and encourages those with a diverse range of backgrounds to apply.
 Data Science for Social Good (DSSG) is open to both undergrad and graduate students with a base knowledge of coding.

 The DSI-SRP gives current undergraduates an opportunity to spend 10 weeks doing full-time data-science focused research with a Vanderbilt faculty mentor.
 Applicants don’t need a data science background to apply, but they should apply with a project proposal and a faculty mentor in mind.
 The DSI provides $6,000 in funding for the 10-week program.

 - Foundational data science, the development, evolution, or implementation of data science methods.

 - Application of data science to one or more fields in the physical, life, or social sciences, engineering, arts, or humanities.